Diversity & Inclusion

-Intellectual Property and Sports Litigation
+Intellectual Property Litigation, Sports

-Intellectual Property Litigation and Related Matters:
+Intellectual Property Litigation and Related Matters

-Sports Litigation and Related Matters:
+Sports Litigation and Related Matters

 Mr. Dreyer has litigated numerous disputes on behalf of the NBA and its member teams.
 He represented the NBA in litigation relating to the league’s lockout of its players following expiration of the NBA’s collective bargaining agreement with its players.
 He has litigated player discipline and salary disputes on behalf of the NBA, the NHL and teams in both leagues.
 He has counseled both the NBA and the NHL in connection with disability insurance coverage matters.
-Mr. Dreyer also has provided advice to the United States Tennis Association in connection with the United States Open and United States Open Series tennis tournaments.
-He currently is the chair of the New York City Bar Association’s Committee on Sports Law.
+He represented the NHL in a dispute arising out of its sponsorship agreement with daily fantasy site DraftKings.
+Mr. Dreyer also has advised the United States Tennis Association in connection with the US Open and US Open Series tennis tournaments.
+He recently served a three-year term as chair of the New York City Bar Association’s Sports Law Committee.